Orange-OS-LE/CLI_Installer/README.md

 ```
 After that, the lines are username, password and whether the user is a superuser (leave blank if not).
 Repeat those lines for each user.

 You can find an example config file in examples/simple.config.
+Warning: That config file needs to be edited to work properly, for example the time-zone needs to be changed.

 ### How to use a config file